 Extra Cheesy Stuffed Shells - Stir a cup of vegan mozzarella-style cheese into the tofu ricotta mixture and top the shells with another layer of cheese.
 Or you can use my vegan alfredo sauce instead or in addition to the red sauce.

-Creamy Stuffed Shells - Instead of red sauce or cheese over them, drizzle your stuffed shells with my vegan bechamel sauce.
+Creamy Stuffed Shells – Instead of red sauce or cheese over them, drizzle your stuffed shells with my vegan bechamel sauce or liquid vegan pizza cheese.
 This creamy white sauce is the ultimate comfort food!

 Refrigerator: The vegan stuffed shells will keep well in the fridge for 3 - 5 days in a sealed container.